This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rhubarb Muffins and Coffee Cake

-Morning treats reach their peak when you fold tangy rhubarb chunks into tender muffin recipes or swirl rhubarb flavors through coffee cake batter.
+Morning treats reach new heights when you fold 1–1.5 cups of chopped rhubarb into muffin batter or swirl it through coffee cake.

 Savory Rhubarb Recipes